Cajun Red Beans and Rice

 Red Beans and Rice is traditionally cooked on Mondays in the south, where southern cooks were able to use some of the leftover stew meat and/or bones from their Sunday night suppers.

-It’s really transformed over the years, where now Red Beans and Rice is made with smoked andouille sausage and/or smoked ham, though other meats are certainly welcomed in this dish.
+It’s really transformed over the years, where now Cajun style Red Beans and Rice is made with andouille smoked sausage and/or smoked ham, though other meats are certainly welcomed in this dish.

 It truly is a southern staple dish, so hearty and satisfying, a signature of New Orleans and Cajun cuisine.